 On a clear day the view extends from Cronulla in the north to Milton in the south.
 There are two viewing platforms, one north-facing (off main car park) and the recently opened southern platform further up from the main car park.

-providing Aside from spectacular views, Reserve 95574 is also the location for some telecommunication infrastructure and is also a starting point for some iconic walking trails.
+Aside from providing spectacular Reserve 95574 is also the location for some telecommunication infrastructure and is also a starting point for some iconic walking trails.